Rwanda and Burundi: 2-pin sockets (round), 240 V

 The following clothing is required for gorilla tracking:

-Light wool or fleece sweater, warm clothes, a lightweight parka or rain poncho and rain hat, a sun hat, undergarments with moisture wicking, long sleeve shirt, woollen lightweight socks, heavy trousers, gardening gloves for gripping vegetation and waterproof walking boots that are strong and comfortable enough to handle hiking steep hills.
+Light wool or fleece sweater, warm clothes, a lightweight back park , rain poncho/jacket and hat, a sun glases, undergarments with moisture wicking, long sleeve shirt, woollen lightweight socks, heavy trousers, gardening gloves for gripping vegetation and waterproof walking boots that are strong and comfortable enough to handle hiking steep hills.
 Pack with the intention of layering your clothes since the temperature tends to fluctuate.